Boxing Betting Guide

 Alternatively, some boxers are steady sloggers.
 They might start slowly and eventually ground their opponent down.
 Here, you would pick a later round, or group of rounds, in which you predict the winner will eventually claim victory.

 Remember, unlike many sports, boxing bouts can be over really quickly.
 Often, winning a fight comes down to one strategically placed punch or a lucky strike just in the right place when an opponent’s guard is momentarily down.
 Mike Tyson won 26 of his first 28 professional bouts by a knockout in the first round.
 Some boxers have even gone an entire career only ever winning with a first-round KO.

-There’s a lot of entertainment to be had in supplementing your boxing viewing by simply popping a few small bets on a whim, a hunch or by picking your favourite fighter.
+There’s a lot of entertainment when watching your boxing.
+Alongside this, confident bettors tend to place a few small bets on a whim, a hunch or by picking their favourite fighter.
 But that type of approach often doesn’t tend to yield much of a profit over the longer term.

 For many fans, a boxing betting strategy is the preferred way to select which bets to place.
 Betting strategies don’t necessarily need to be overly complex - though you can dive into tactics as deeply as you wish.

 At its core, boxing is a simple sport; two opponents go toe to toe with the aim of knocking each other out.
 Therefore many boxing betting strategies come down to studying each boxer and making a decision as to which odds offer the best value.

 You may want to consider form in recent matches, the outcome if the two boxers have clashed previously, what shape each boxer is in directly before the match, how their sizes and weights compare and whether boxers tend to perform better on home soil or when they travel internationally to a bout.